putyourlightson/craft-blitz/README.md

 ## How It Works

-When a URL on the site is visited that matches an included URI pattern, Blitz will serve a static cached HTML file if it exists, otherwise it will cache the template output to a HTML file.
+When a URL on the site is visited that matches an included URI pattern, Blitz will serve a cached version of the page if it exists, otherwise it will display and cache the template output.
 Excluded URI patterns will override any matching included URI patterns.

+When an element is created, updated or deleted, any cached URLs that used that element are deleted.
+If the “Warm Cache Automatically” setting is enabled the a job is queued to warm the cleared cache.

 Blitz is compatible with live preview.
-It will detect when it is being used and will not cache its output or display cached file content (provided the server rewrite, if used, checks for GET requests only).
+It will detect when it is being used and will not cache its output or display cached content (provided the server rewrite, if used, checks for GET requests only).

 If a global is saved then Blitz will clear and warm the entire cache if the “Warm Cache Automatically” setting is enabled (and the `warmCacheAutomaticallyForGlobals` config setting has not been set to `false`).
 This is because globals are available on every page of every site and therefore can potentially affect every cached page.
 Globals should therefore be used sparingly, only in situations where the global value needs to be accessible from multiple pages.
 For anything else, consider using entries or categories over globals.

 ### Dynamic Content

-When a URL is cached, the static cached file will be served up on all subsequent requests.
+When a URL is cached, a cached version of the page will be served up on all subsequent requests.
 Therefore you should ensure that only pages that do not contain any content that needs to dynamically changed per individual request are cached.
 The easiest way to do this is to add excluded URI patterns for such pages.

 Blitz offers a workaround for injecting dynamic content into a cached page using a Javascript XHR (AJAX) request.
 The following template tags are available for doing so.